-Higher education is an important part of the future for many young people, but unfortunately, the costs associated with it have begun to become prohibitive in some cases.
-Hugely increasing tuition costs plus numerous additional costs lead to student loan amounts that skyrocket, and many people who are struggling to pay these debts off are looking for solutions.
+Higher education is an important part of many young people’s future, but unfortunately, the costs associated with it have become a heavy burden.
+Increasing tuition costs and additional education-related costs lead to skyrocketing student loan amounts, and many people who are struggling to pay these debts are looking for solutions.

 While using bankruptcy as student loan debt relief is only possible a small percentage of the time, we at Utah Bankruptcy are here to help you at least learn what options are available to you.
 Here are some basics on student loans and bankruptcy.

 Student loan debt now exceeds credit card debt as the country’s largest single financial obligation, and some economists are even suggesting that it could trigger the next major financial bubble.
 The current status of student loans is that they are not dischargeable – meaning they cannot be remedied by bankruptcy – but legislators are exploring ways to change this.

 While student loan debt cannot be directly wiped away using bankruptcy, at least in the immediate term, bankruptcy itself can still be a viable solution for overall debt management.